based on Reviews

 • Involved in the reduction of oxidized vitamin E

-• Attention: Statin administration reduces coenzyme Q-10 formation (from mevalonic acid)
+• Caution: Statin administration reduces coenzyme Q10 production (from mevalonic acid)

 Examples of amino acid (and derivative) indications